What is an EPC?

 - Listed or officially protected buildings

 - Detached buildings with under 50 square metres of total floor space

 Currently sellers and landlords can market their property immediately once an EPC has been commissioned, but must ensure that the EPC is in place within a maximum of 28 days.

 EPCs are valid for 10 years and can be reused for new tenants as many times as required within that period.
 A landlord may choose to commission a new EPC if improvement works have been carried out, but there is no legal requirement to do so.

 How Marsh & Parsons can help provide an EPC?

 Marsh & Parsons use accredited DEA’s (Domestic Energy Assessors) who are registered with the appropriate accreditation scheme and they are required to have passed a basic Criminal Record Bureau (CRB) check.

-If you are intending to sell or let your property through Marsh & Parsons and require an EPC, then we can arrange this for you - the relevant selling or letting office will be able to provide you with full details.
+If you are intending to sell or let your property through Marsh & Parsons and require an EPC, then we will happily arrange this for you - your local sales or rentals team will be able to provide you with full details.
 Likewise, if you are not selling or letting, and would like to order an EPC with Marsh & Parsons, please contact us.